 In Frisco, community service hours are not required for high school graduation, but students who complete all requirements of the Community Service Program will be recognized at their graduation ceremony by a colored cord as well as recognition in the graduation program.
 (Additional information is available on page 16 of the Frisco ISD High School Handbook.)

 Meanwhile, community service is often a requirement for certain organizations or clubs, not to mention critical to the college application process.
-In other cases, kids simply want to help their community but they aren’t sure which organizations have volunteer jobs suited for them.
-Parents want to teach their children to serve others but just aren’t sure where to begin.
+In other cases, kids simply want to help their community but they aren’t sure which organizations have volunteer jobs suited to them.

 How to Find Volunteer Opportunities for Teenagers in Frisco